marty-oehme/topen/README.md

 TOPEN_QUIET = os.getenv("TOPEN_QUIET", False)
 ```

-These are all environment variables taken, needs improved documentation.
+These are all environment variables offered, needs improved documentation.
 <!-- TODO: IMPROVE DOC -->

+Ultimately the goal would probably be to support reading from a taskwarrior 'taskrc' file,
+which can then be optionally overwritten with env variables,
+which can then be optionally overwritten with cli options.

+This is not fully implemented -- we support the above environment variables
+and cli options, that's it.